quarkly/community-kit/preview/docs/Timer.md

 ### Message at the end of a timer

-The `When to display the message` prop allows you to choose when to display the message about the end of the timer.
+The `When display the message` prop allows you to choose when to display the message about the end of the timer.
 The following options are available:

 -   `always` - the message is always displayed
 -   `complete` - the message will be displayed when the timer runs out